peterpech/buchaphra-static123/README.md

 This project demonstrates a simple authentication flow using **Next.js**, **NextAuth** and a file-based user store.

 This example uses the classic **pages router** for compatibility with NextAuth.
+There is no `app/` directory.
+All pages live under `pages/` and API routes under `pages/api/` so the credential provider works correctly.

 ## Getting Started